XKirby/homebrew/species/big_meaty_book_of_races.md

 > > *Cons*{: .text-gamma .header-font }
 > > Handless
 > > Weakness (Aerial)
 > > *You automatically retract into your shell; This leaves you completely Stunned (6) for the next 2 turns.
-If you are attacked from the front during this time, you knock into the ally behind you, dealing 2 damage to them, and ending your Stunned status.*
+If you are attacked from the front during this time, you knock into the ally behind you, dealing 2 damage to them, and ending your Stunned status.*{: .mgl .fs-3 }
 >
 > {: .specie-inner-callout }
 > > *Tech Defaults*{: .text-gamma .header-font }
 > >
 > > Boost (Attack)
 > > *Indirect*{: .alt-grey-line }
-> > Minion
+> > Secure
-> > *Weaken*{: .alt-grey-line }
+> > *Simple*{: .alt-grey-line }
 > >
 >